adon-cloudcannon/landing-page-test/src/collections/posts/2022-11-03-editing-content-with-hugo-shortcodes-built-in-and-custom-shortcode-support.md

 Hugo uses shortcodes — code snippets in content files — to get around the limitations of Markdown, while keeping the simplicity and ease of Markdown’s syntax.
 Shortcodes let developers consolidate templating into small, reusable snippets that can be embedded directly inside Markdown content.

-Hugo ships with a set of [predefined shortcodes](https://gohugo.io/content-management/shortcodes/#use-hugos-built-in-shortcodes){: target="_blank" rel="noopener noreferrer"}, which we’ve integrated and configured for immediate use in CloudCannon’s Visual and Content Editors.
+Hugo ships with a set of [predefined shortcodes](https://gohugo.io/content-management/shortcodes/#use-hugos-built-in-shortcodes), which we’ve integrated and configured for immediate use in CloudCannon’s Visual and Content Editors.

 ## How to use Hugo’s built-in shortcodes in CloudCannon